Gramonesk/Gramonesk/README.md

-Hey there!
-Welcome to my page
+About Me
 ---
-My name is Philips, Programmer/Artist and I'm currently a Game Application and Technology Major Student 🎮☺
+My name is Philips, I'm a beginner Programmer/2D Artist.
+Based in Indonesia, currently a Game Application and Technology Major Student 🎮☺

 <table width="100%">
   <thead>